raviumadi/manuscript/README.md

 ## 📄 License

-MIT License.
-You are free to use, modify, and distribute this class with attribution.
+Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)

 ---

 ## 💬 Feedback / Contributions

-Feel free to fork and contribute on [GitHub](https://github.com/example/repo) or raise an issue.
-If you use the template in a published work, I’d love to know!
+Feel free to fork and contribute on [GitHub](git@github.com:raviumadi/manuscript.git) or raise an issue.
+If you use the template in a published/preprint work, I’d love to know!

 ---